 How to get to the city from the airport

-I assume that most of you will get to Dublin by airplane – as did we.
+I assume that most of you will get to Dublin by plane – as did we.
 There are several ways to get to the city center.
 The best way to do so depends highly on your travel party.
-We wrote a more extensive guide on How to get from Dublin airport to the city center, which will help you find your optimal way of transportation.
+We wrote a more extensive guide on How to get from Dublin airport to the city center, which will help you find your optimal way of transportation between city and airport!

 How to get around Dublin